Quercus suber: Diseases and predators

 Cork oak is relatively resistant to pathogens, but some diseases occur in the species.
 Leaf spot can be caused by the fungus Apiognomonia errabunda.
 Other fungi can cause leaf scorching, powdery mildew, rust, and cankers.

 The most virulent cork oak pathogen may be Diplodia corticola, a sac fungus which causes sap-bleeding sunken canker wounds in the wood, withering of the leaves, and lesions on the acorns.
 The fungus Biscogniauxia mediterranea is becoming more common in cork oak forests.
 Its fruiting bodies appear as charcoal-black cankers.
 Both of these fungi are transmitted by the oak pinhole borer (Platypus cylindrus), a species of weevil.

 The common water mould Phytophthora cinnamomi grows in the roots of the tree and has been known to devastate cork oak woodlands.

-Several species of butterflies damage the cork oak, the most important being the gypsy moth (Lymantria dispar).
+Several species of butterflies damage the cork oak, the most important being the spongy moth (Lymantria dispar).
 The species lays its eggs in the bark of the branches and trunks, and the caterpillars that hatch in spring are distributed in the crown and eat them bare.
-The bacterial species Bacillus thuringiensis is used as a biological plant protection agent against the gypsy moth.
+The bacterial species Bacillus thuringiensis is used as a biological plant protection agent against the spongy moth.
 Another pest is the green oak tortrix (Tortrix viridana), whose caterpillars eat flowers and young leaves and roll them up with thread to form typical coils.
 The lackey moth (Malacosoma neustria) also causes damage to the leaves, sticking its eggs to the bark of thin twigs in multiple rows, and also the brown-tail moth (Euproctis chrysorrhoea), whose caterpillars skeletonize the leaves and further damage the tree after overwintering in spring.
 A special cork pest is the jewel beetle Coraebus undatus, which lays its eggs in the cork tissue.
 Another harmful species of beetle is the great capricorn beetle (Cerambyx cerdo), whose larvae eat long corridors in the oak wood.

 Unfavorable climatic conditions and fungal attack are made responsible for the weakening of trees and for crown damage.
 Such fungal parasites of weakness are Botryosphaeria stevensii, Biscogniauxia mediterranea, Endothiella gyrosa and representatives of the mold genus Fusarium.
 Drought and parasite infestation are also considered to be the cause of the weakness syndrome in parts of Spain and Portugal.